Expand Your World as You Live and Study in Japan!

 About the Program

-Experience first-hand the Japanese culture while your live and study with a Japanese host family and attend the local high school.
+Experience first-hand Japanese culture while living with a Japanese host family or in a school dorm, and attending a local high school.

 Program Details

-Fall Semester, Spring Semester students arrive in Japan for an orientation which includes an overnight stay in Tokyo.
+Fall Semester and Spring Semester students arrive in Japan for an orientation which includes an overnight stay in Tokyo.
 Each year Japanese schools hold an optional event such as a school festival, athletic event, or school trip for seniors.
 Additional costs may apply if you choose to participate.

 Learn